-HP has tested the configuration above.
-While other virtualization configurations may have been successfully deployed by customers in development environments, performance of these configurations may vary.
-If you choose to run Vertica on a different virtualization configuration and experience an issue, the Vertica Support team may ask you to reproduce the issue using the configuration described above, or in a bare-metal environment, to aid in troubleshooting.
+Vertica has tested VMware, and when the underlying hardware is configured correctly, VMWare performs well.
+Customers have also deployed other virtualization configurations successfully.
+If you choose to run Vertica on a different virtualization configuration and you experience an issue, the Vertica Support team may ask you to reproduce the issue using a bare-metal environment to aid in troubleshooting.
 Depending on the details of the case, the Support team may also ask you to enter a support ticket with your virtualization vendor.

 Was this topic helpful?